dzziyana/Parallel-Programming/Simple parallel programs.md

 - **Min/Max** of all elements **to the left of i**
 - **existence** of an element satisfying some property **to the left of i**
 - **count** **of el-s to the left of i** satisfying some property
-## #Pack
+# Pack
-Given an array, produce an output array containing only elements such that f(el) is true
+Given an array, produce an output array containing only elements such that `f(el)` is true
 example: input
--> can be reduced to a prefix problem:
+$\rightarrow$ can be reduced to a prefix problem:
 1. parallel #map to compute a bit-vector for true elements
 ```
 bits [1, 0, 0, 0, 1, 0, 1, 1, 0, 1]